Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Lepton models based on modular symmetry

 It is known that the neutrino mass spectrum tends to be nearly degenerate in modular invariant models based on inhomogeneous finite modular group.
 As can be seen from table~\ref{tab:goodmodel_para_obs}, a remarkable feature of these modular $S'_4$ models is that the neutrino masses are hierarchical except the models $C_2$-$W_2$ and $C_3$-$W_2$.
 From the predictions for neutrino masses, mixing angles and CP violating phases in table~\ref{tab:goodmodel_para_obs}, we can pin down the effective neutrino mass $|m_{ee}|$ relevant to neutrinoless double beta decay.
-We displayed the the lightest neutrino mass and $|m_{ee}|$ of each viable model in figure~\ref{fig:m1mee}, where the experiemental bound of KamLAND-Zen~\cite{KamLAND-Zen:2016pfg} and the expected sensitivities of future experiments~\cite{Alduino:2017ehq,Albert:2017owj,Agostini:2018tnm,Andringa:2015tza,Abgrall:2017syy,Albert:2017hjq} are indicated by the horizontal lines.
+We displayed the lightest neutrino mass and $|m_{ee}|$ of each viable model in figure~\ref{fig:m1mee}, where the experimental bound of KamLAND-Zen~\cite{KamLAND-Zen:2016pfg} and the expected sensitivities of future experiments~\cite{Alduino:2017ehq,Albert:2017owj,Agostini:2018tnm,Andringa:2015tza,Abgrall:2017syy,Albert:2017hjq} are indicated by the horizontal lines.
 For the models $C_1$-$S_6$ and $C_3$-$S_6$, the effective Majorana mass are $|m_{ee}|\simeq 2.864\times10^{-6}$ meV and $|m_{ee}|=8.620\times10^{-7}$ meV respectively with the lightest neutrino mass $m_1\simeq 6.953$ meV.
 Hence the corresponding points are not visible in the figure.
-As indicated in the figure, we expect that some of these predictions will be tested in next generation neutrinoless double beta decay experiments.
+The future neutrinoless double beta decay experiments are designed at the tonne scale, and the sensitivity is expected to be improved by about two orders of magnitude over current experiments.
+Thus we expect that some of our predictions could be tested in future neutrinoless double beta decay experiments, as indicated in the figure.